 The team of Public order instructors working at Gravesend provide specialist training in a variety of Public Order and Public Safety skill sets.
 This includes Level 1, Level 2 and Level 3 Public Order Training, Evidence Gathering, Forward Intelligence Teams, Medic Training, Forensic Recovery, Rapid Entry, Violent Person and Working at Height.
 The Strategic Training Unit also delivers Gold/Silver/Bronze Command Training, Tactical Advisor Training as well as training for public order loggists and planners.

 Joining the team will provide a rewarding opportunity to influence public order policing in the capital.
-As an instructor you will be able to enhance your skills and experience and you will also be providing operational support to the people of London as either part of the Metropolitan Police AEP (baton rounds) capability, protestor removal teams, rope access teams or as a tactical advisor, as well as deploying as part of a Level 1 trained Public Order Police Support Unit.
+As an instructor you will be able to enhance your skills and experience and you will also be providing operational support to the people of London as either part of the Metropolitan Police AEP (baton rounds) capability, protestor removal teams, rope access teams or as a tactical adviser, as well as deploying as part of a Level 1 trained Public Order Police Support Unit.

 You will be expected to be a highly motivated individual who relishes learning and being part of a ‘can do’ team that prides itself on its resilience and ability to adapt to and solve problems in order to help keep London safe.